MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 from consideration.
 When a file is found that matches a pattern given by *accept*, **poll** builds a notification message for that product.

-The message is then checked in the duplicate cache (time limited by nodupe_ttl option.) to prevent posting of files which have already been seen.
+The notification message is then checked in the duplicate cache (time limited by nodupe_ttl option.) to prevent posting of files which have already been seen.